Basic image exploration and fitting#

 Introduction#

 The dataset we will use is three observation runs on the Galactic Center.
-This is a tiny (and thus quick to process and play with and learn) subset of the simulated CTA dataset that was produced for the first data challenge in August 2017.
+This is a tiny (and thus quick to process and play with and learn) subset of the simulated CTAO dataset that was produced for the first data challenge in August 2017.

 Setup#